dinukadev/findmyclass/README.md

 ClassFinderService finder = new ClassFinderServiceImpl();

-//Retrieves all the classes found within the given package List<String>classesFound = finder.findClassesByPackage("com.mypackage");
+Retrieves all the classes found within the given package

+List &lt;String&gt;classesFound = finder.findClassesByPackage("com.mypackage");

-//Retrieves all classes annotated with TestAnnotation which could be on the class/field/method level List<String>annotatedClassesFound = finder.findAnnotatedClassesInPackage("com.mypackage",TestAnnotation.class);
+Retrieves all classes annotated with TestAnnotation which could be on the class/field/method level

+List &lt;String&gt; annotatedClassesFound = finder.findAnnotatedClassesInPackage("com.mypackage",TestAnnotation.class);